marcpabst/PsyBee/readme.md

+# psychophysics-rs
-# High-performance, low-latency, cross-platform psychophysics experiments in Python and Rust
+## High-performance, low-latency, cross-platform psychophysics experiments in Python and Rust

 `psychophysics-rs` is a framework for writing psychophysics experiments.
 While making use of Rust's speed, safety, and strong typing, it also provides a fully-featured Python API (`psychophysics-py`).
 It is designed to be fast, accurate, and cross-platform.
 It is still in early development, so it is not really ready for use yet.